Hybrid vehicle: Hybrid electric-petroleum vehicles

 When the term hybrid vehicle is used, it most often refers to a Hybrid electric vehicle.
-These encompass such vehicles as the Saturn Vue, Toyota Prius, Toyota Yaris, Toyota Camry Hybrid, Ford Escape Hybrid, Ford Fusion Hybrid, Toyota Highlander Hybrid, Honda Insight, Honda Civic Hybrid, Lexus RX 400h, and 450h, Hyundai Ioniq, and others.
+These encompass such vehicles as the Saturn Vue, Toyota Prius, Toyota Yaris, Toyota Camry Hybrid, Ford Escape Hybrid, Ford Fusion Hybrid, Toyota Highlander Hybrid, Honda Insight, Honda Civic Hybrid, Lexus RX 400h, and 450h, Hyundai Ioniq Hybrid, Hyundai Sonata Hybrid, Hyundai Elantra Hybrid, Kia Sportage Hybrid, Kia Niro Hybrid, Kia Sorento Hybrid and others.
 A petroleum-electric hybrid most commonly uses internal combustion engines (using a variety of fuels, generally gasoline or Diesel engines) and electric motors to power the vehicle.
 The energy is stored in the fuel of the internal combustion engine and an electric battery set.
 There are many types of petroleum-electric hybrid drivetrains, from Full hybrid to Mild hybrid, which offer varying advantages and disadvantages.

 William H. Patton filed a patent application for a gasoline-electric hybrid rail-car propulsion system in early 1889, and for a similar hybrid boat propulsion system in mid 1889.
 There is no evidence that his hybrid boat met with any success, but he built a prototype hybrid tram and sold a small hybrid locomotive.

 In 1899, Henri Pieper developed the world's first petro-electric hybrid automobile.
 In 1900, Ferdinand Porsche developed a series-hybrid using two motor-in-wheel-hub arrangements with an internal combustion generator set providing the electric power; Porsche's hybrid set two-speed records.

 While liquid fuel/electric hybrids date back to the late 19th century, the braking regenerative hybrid was invented by David Arthurs, an electrical engineer from Springdale, Arkansas, in 1978–79.
 His home-converted Opel GT was reported to return as much as 75 mpg with plans still sold to this original design, and the "Mother Earth News" modified version on their website.

 The plug-in-electric-vehicle (PEV) is becoming more and more common.
 It has the range needed in locations where there are wide gaps with no services.
 The batteries can be plugged into house (mains) electricity for charging, as well being charged while the engine is running.